Carrion-lab/RNAseq_analysis/README.md

 # RNAseq Analysis Repository

-Welcome to the repository for the analysis of the RNAseq dataset presented in the paper by Arezoo et al, 2024.
+Welcome to the repository for the analysis of the RNAseq datasets.

 ## Overview